clort81/blopotron/README.md

 ## Why Who What?

 Over 10 years ago i started making ansi-colored utf-8 sprites for the classic game ROBOTRON 2084.
 I wanted to make an old school BSD-style terminal game like `hunt`, `robots`, `trek` — small, self-contained games that ran on any terminal.
 I wanted particularly to implement the idea of sub-character sprite animation in terminal arcade games.

-This represents the product of thousands of (poorly optimized) hours of work towards that goal.
+This repository is a small reflectino of thousands of hours of experimentation and exploration towards that goal.

 ## License